Aulus Gellius: Name

 Medieval manuscripts of the Noctes Atticae commonly gave the author's name in the form of "Agellius", which is used by Priscian; Lactantius, Servius and Saint Augustine had "A. Gellius" instead.
 Scholars from the Renaissance onwards hotly debated which one of the two transmitted names is correct (the other one being presumably a corruption) before settling on the latter of the two in modern times.

 Life

 The only source for the life of Aulus Gellius is the details recorded in his writings.
 Internal evidence points to Gellius having been born between AD 125 and 128.
-He was of good family and connections, possibly of African origin, but he was probably born and certainly brought up in Rome.
+He was of good family and connections, and he was probably born and certainly brought up in Rome.
 He attended the Pythian Games in the year 147, and resided for a considerable period in Athens.
 Gellius studied rhetoric under Titus Castricius and Sulpicius Apollinaris; philosophy under Calvisius Taurus and Peregrinus Proteus; and enjoyed also the friendship and instruction of Favorinus, Herodes Atticus, and Fronto.

 He returned to Rome, where he held a judicial office.
 He was appointed by the praetor to act as an umpire in civil causes, and much of the time which he would gladly have devoted to literary pursuits was consequently occupied by judicial duties.